pri5m/Learning-log/Python/LPTHW/Glossary.md

 # A
+**Arguments**

+**argv** -Argument variable.
+This variable holds the arguments you pass to your Python script when you run it.
 # B
 # C
 # D
 # E
 **Escape symbols** -Used so that punctuation and grammar can be used and not mistaken as being 'code' symbols
 # F
+**Functions**
 # H
 # I
+**Import** -This is how you add features to your script from the Python feature set.
+Rather than give you all the features at once, Python asks you to say what you plan to use.
+This keeps your programs small, but it also acts as documentation for other programmers who read your code later.

 **input()** -The input() function will try to convert things you enter as if they were Python code, but it has security problems so you should avoid it.
 # J
 # K
 # L
 # M
+**Modules** -little things you import to make your Python program do more. eg. the sys module.
+They are also called 'libraries' by some programmers

 **Modulo** -They tell Python to take the variable on the right and put it in to replace the %s with its value. eg. %d, %s, %r. %r is used for debugging and %s is used for displaying to the user.
 Also known as formatters
 # N
 **Number**